MousumiDas625/Optical_Character_Recognition_Odia_Digits/README.md

 # Optical_Character_Recognition_Odia_Digits
-We used VGG16 model to classify the Odia Dights.
+We used VGG16 model to classify the Odia digits.
 The training accuracy was around 89%.